 Here are just some of the places and ways I have taught, while dreaming of my own studio space:

 Skype or Zoom-You can use these platforms to teach live classes to people who don't live in your area.
 It makes it a little trickier than actually being in the room with someone, but totally do-able.
 Your students need to bring their own supplies to the class.

 Private Lessons in Student's Homes-I offer private lessons and will travel to people's homes to teach.
 I used to offer 1:1 classes, but now I just do groups, as it wasn't cost effective to do private lessons.
 My new favorite way to teach is group parties and these are growing in popularity.

-In a College Activity Center-I teach a class once a year for graduating seniors at a local college.
+In a College Activity Center-I teach a painting class once a year for graduating seniors at a local college.
 I could also approach local colleges, particularly over the summer, to see if space is available to host a class.
 Some have space that is available to rent to the public.